Logo

 2. Educate all stakeholders and let them educate you

 You have to be up to date!
 AI and Design are fast paced fields, full of trends and cutting edge technologies.
 Be eager to learn and apply but always remember to establish uncomfortable conversations that question what you just learned.
 Is it objective, or biassed?
-Engage with your client, your colleague and your CEO.
+Engage with your client, your colleague and your CEO or even other best marketing agencies London.
 Allow yourself to be educated from a different viewpoint.
 Google Ai is always sharing interesting articles but remember to diversify your perspective and consider global sentiments.

 3. Prioritise Transparency and Diversity